-- a.
+a.
 Departmental Recommendation.
 A recommendation concerning tenure originates in the candidate's department(s).
-The tenured members of the department(s) will make a recommendation to the Committee of Six for or against an appointment with tenure.
-In cases where there are fewer than two tenured faculty in the department of a candidate for tenure, the dean of the faculty and the Committee of Six will appoint an ad hoc committee of tenured faculty in related departments to supplement or serve in lieu of the departmental committee in making a recommendation to the Committee of Six.
+The tenured members of the department(s) will make a recommendation to the Tenure and Promotion Committee for or against an appointment with tenure.
+In cases where there are fewer than two tenured faculty in the department of a candidate for tenure, the dean of the faculty and the Tenure and Promotion Committee will appoint an ad hoc committee of tenured faculty in related departments to supplement or serve in lieu of the departmental committee in making a recommendation to the Tenure and Promotion Committee.
 In cases where a Faculty member holding appointments in two departments is recommended for tenure, a tenured colleague holding appointments to the same two departments will participate in the deliberation and voting in both departments.
-The Committee of Six, however, in its own consideration of the case, will not give double weight to the colleague's evaluation.
+The Tenure and Promotion Committee, however, in its own consideration of the case, will not give double weight to the colleague's evaluation.
 The tenured colleague is expected to submit one letter summarizing his or her evaluation of the candidate for tenure.
-Departmental recommendations will include the following (voted by the faculty, December 1991): - (1) A departmental letter of recommendation containing a judgment about: - (a) teaching effectiveness; - (b) scholarship, creative work and growth; - (c) contribution to the general life of the College community and to the profession; - (d) any considerations of departmental structure. - (2) A separately submitted, confidential letter from each tenured member of the department(s), including those on leave, assessing the candidate's qualifications.
-The substance of reservations expressed in individual letters should be reflected in the department's letter (amended by the faculty, March 1999).
+Departmental recommendations will include the following (voted by the faculty, December 1991):

+(1) A departmental letter of recommendation containing a judgment about: